adambiltcliffe/board-state/README.md

 ```

 `board-state` uses [immer](https://github.com/immerjs/immer) to allow you to mutate the state in `updateState` but ensure that a new
-object is actually returned from `nextState`.
+object is actually returned from `playAction`.

 If you serialize the `startState` and `action` you can send them to the client and replay the game: